 The first tool you have is this laboratory guide, with its photographs and labeled structures.
 However, you should realize that these photographs are not and cannot be a complete guide.
 In addition, many structures, such as neural pathways and complex arterial branchings, are best understood not with pictures but through abstracted visualizations such as drawings.
 You should be encouraged to view the structures of the human body in as many different representations as possible in order to understand the nuances that no single collection of words or pictures can fully portray.

 Scalpels often come in the form of separate handles with disposable, attachable blades; however, durable scalpels that require regular sharpening are also available (Figure I.1).
 These are extremely sharp and best used when cutting through the epidermal layer of skin.
 They will easily cut through natural layers of separation in fascia, and their use deeper than the skin will make it more difficult to identify these natural separations and structures.
-Scalpels include fixed-blade styles designed to be sharpened regularly, or disposable blades for use ...
+Scalpels include fixed-blade styles designed to be sharpened regularly, or disposable blades ...